tangrams/cartography-docs/icons.md

             mapzen_icon_library: {}
 ```

+### Bring your own classification

-**Bring your own classification:** Tangram sprites can be defined with a Javascript function that allows remapping property values to the named icons in the library.
+Sprites can be defined with a Javascript function that allows remapping property values to the named icons in the library.

 ```
 import: